Autarkieguide

 The total consumption of these three consumers would then be: 830Wh per day

-1. Solar modules – the energy source for on the go
+1. Solar modules – The energy source for on the go

 2. Flexible solar modules: Perfect for curved surfaces

-1. Solar charge controller – the smart head of your solar system
+1. Solar charge controller – The smart head of your solar system

 The charge controller protects the battery from overcharging and ensures efficient charging.
-For a system with 830 Wh of power consumption per day, an MPPT charge controller with sufficiently high current is recommended, such as the Victron SmartSolar MPPT 75/15.
+For a system with a daily consumption of 830Wh, an MPPT charge controller with a sufficiently high current rating is recommended, e.g., the Victron SmartSolar MPPT 75/15.

-2. Battery – your efficient energy storage
+2. Battery – Your efficient energy storage

 3. Inverter – 230V for household appliances